markwylde/webcodeup/content/blog/2022/12/12/2045-build-a-custom-repl.md

 title: Build a custom REPL using NodeJS
 ---

-REPLs have become a really useful way to administer or develop modern tech toolsets.
-For example, they allow us to query databases, take backups or evaluate code on the fly.
+REPLs have become a really useful way to administer or develop modern tech.
+For example, they allow us to query databases, insert test users or evaluate code on the fly.
 With NodeJS, you can build a custom REPL, and this article will attempt to walk you through the basics.

 First let's create a brand new project using npm.